-Successful surgical treatment depends on the accurate identification of the factors responsible for snoring and obstructive sleep apnea in each person.
-A personalized approach is required because there is no single snoring or sleep apnea procedure that works well for everyone.
+Successful snoring surgery and sleep apnea surgery depends on the accurate identification of the factors responsible for snoring and obstructive sleep apnea in each person.
+A personalized approach is required because there is no single snoring or sleep apnea surgery that works well for everyone.
 In selecting treatments for patients, Dr. Kezirian relies on the latest research, including his own work, concerning surgical evaluation and techniques, surgical outcomes, and potential complications.

 What surgeries does Dr. Kezirian perform?

-How does Dr. Kezirian select a sleep apnea procedure for a treatment plan?
+How does Dr. Kezirian select snoring surgery and sleep apnea surgery?

-Does snoring or obstructive sleep apnea surgery work?
+Does snoring surgery or obstructive sleep apnea surgery work?

 Dr. Kezirian has written on his blog about how to evaluate surgical treatment outcomes.

 In addition, there are three things to keep in mind when asking this question.
 First, some people (including surgeons) have looked at sleep surgery as being one procedure for everyone, primarily soft palate surgery (uvulopalatopharyngoplasty, or UPPP).
 In fact, one of Dr. Kezirian’s recent published studies showed that approximately 80% of sleep apnea surgery in the United States is focused solely on the soft palate.
 It may not be too surprising, as these are the only procedures that most surgeons know.
 As shown on this website, there are multiple other procedures available, and Dr. Kezirian is dedicated to training other surgeons in this country and around the world in these techniques, which are often newer and technically more challenging.